artsy/artsy.github.io/_posts/2016-07-03-handling-big-projects.markdown

 <blockquote class="twitter-tweet" data-lang="en-gb"><p lang="en" dir="ltr">Summary of every big OSS project.
 Monolith -&gt; Plugin support.<a href="https://t.co/7x4vuW4bRd">https://t.co/7x4vuW4bRd</a></p>&mdash; Orta Therox (@orta) <a href="https://twitter.com/orta/status/748561323164864512">30 June 2016</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
 </center><br/>

 It's almost inevitable that once a project becomes big, maintainers have to become a lot more conservative about how they introduce new code.
-You become good at saying 'no', but that a lot of people have legitimate needs.
-So, instead end up building your tool into a platform.
+You become good at saying 'no', but a lot of people have legitimate needs.
+So, instead you end up converting your tool into a platform.

-Some of the most interesting ideas in the CocoaPods ecosystem comes from plugins.
+Some of the most interesting ideas in the CocoaPods ecosystem come from plugins.

 I wanted plugins to be a first class citizen within Danger from day one.
 It's in the [VISION][vision] file, and it's applied into how I've designed a lot of the user-facing site.
 I was [torn][plugins_1] after a few months of development [where things][plugins_2] should go.
 Now the core of Danger is [built as plugins][plugins_3].